 Be sure to keep track of your stocks as well by checking them frequently.
 Try not to get too emotionally invested in the ups and downs of your certain stocks.
 Just stay knowledgeable about how they are performing so you can make smart choices on when to buy more or sell.

-If there’s one trend from the pandemic that has exploded into 2021, it’s the rise in cryptocurrencies.
-Most famously those of Bitcoin, Ethereum, and Dogecoin that have made the front pages of the press over the past year, these forms of currency are digitally encrypted forms of payment that can be used to buy goods and services online.
+If there’s one trend from the pandemic that has exploded, it’s the rise in cryptocurrencies.
+Most famously of those include Bitcoin, Ethereum, and Dogecoin have made the front pages of the press over the past year, these forms of currency are digitally encrypted forms of payment that can be used to buy goods and services online.

-While each kind of cryptocurrency has a price associated with the currency (e.g., 1 Bitcoin equals $29,813.80 and 1 Ethereum equals $1,798.11), these currencies work similarly to stocks in that they rise and fall.
+While each kind of cryptocurrency has a price associated with the currency, these currencies work similarly to stocks in that they rise and fall.

-This is how a $600 investment can become profitable.
-As supply and demand shifts, these cryptocurrencies and more businesses begin to accept it as a form of payment in the years to come.
-It’s also easy to find the best places to buy Bitcoin and other crypto such as BlockFi, Coinbase, or Robinhood.
+This is how a small investment can become profitable.
+As supply and demand shift, these cryptocurrencies and more businesses begin to accept them as a form of payment in the years to come.
+It’s also easy to find the best places to buy Bitcoin and other crypto exchanges such as Coinbase and TradeStation Crypto.

-Being ahead of the game before this practice becomes a commonplace in society, it can score you some extra spending cash.
-There are over 4,000 cryptocurrencies out there right now and investing in the next big thing could score you a fairytale kind of come up.
+Being ahead of the game before this practice becomes commonplace in society, can score you some extra spending cash.
+There are over 4,000 cryptocurrencies out there right now and investing in the next big thing could score you a fairytale kind of come-up.

 7. Invest in Real Estate (REITs)

 One of my favorite strategies for investing money right now is in real estate investment trusts (or REITs).
 What are these you may ask?
 These are companies that own massive amounts of real estate and properties all over the world.
 From houses to apartment complexes, warehouses, data centers to medical buildings, real estate conglomerates are booming right now as life returns to normalcy.